DLR-RY/TwoPhaseFlow/README.md

 # twophaseflow

-the twophaseflow adds new surface tension and phase change models to OpenFOAM and provides benchmark cases for verification
+the TwoPhaseFlow Library adds new surface tension and phase change models to OpenFOAM and provides benchmark cases for verification

 ## Getting Started